On this page

 Conflict resolution

-Mentors must realize that conflict can happen between mentors and mentees.
+Mentors must realise that conflict can happen between mentors and mentees.
 Keeping strategies in place for conflict resolution can help you in the long run.

 • Having an honest discussion after every meeting can encourage the mentee to be honest about their needs